 For students up until 8th grade, we recommend an hour-long session every week.
 For individuals in 8th grade and above, including college students and adults, we recommend a 75-90 minute session every week.
 In addition to the coaching time spent with clients, coaches connect with them a couple of times in between sessions by phone, text, or email to see how the week is going and to check in around the client's weekly commitments they set for themselves during sessions.
 Those check-ins are brief but important and are typically not charged.

 How much does it cost?

-Coaching is a significant investment.
+Coaching is an investment.
 Usually, it takes about 6-12 months of weekly sessions, and the average total is in the $3000-$5000 range.
-Our hourly rates across the country generally start at $180 per hour.
-Please contact us to learn the rates in your area.